wleader/PeachtreeBus/README.md

 ### June 7th, 2023

-Deadlock and Disconnect Recoverey 0.9.7
+Deadlock and Disconnect Recovery 0.9.7

 When a message fails because of an unhandled exception, normally the current database transaction is rolled back, and the message is tried again.
 However if the unhandled exception is from a database deadlock, the current database transaction can not be rolled back.
 Now when the handling a failed message and the rollback fails, the transaction will be recreated allowing the processing of messages to continue.